-A Shaken Unit cannot be Activated during the current Combat Round (but can be attacked)
+A Shaken Unit cannot generate or assign Wounds during the current Combat Round (but can be assigned Wounds).

-At the beginning of the next Combat Round, before the Generate Wounds step, make a new Morale Check for every Shaken Unit: if the Unit passes the check remove the Shaken counter (you can then Activate the Unit normally), otherwise the Unit stays Shaken until the next check.
+At the beginning of the next Combat Round, before activating any Units, make a new Morale Check for every Shaken Unit: if the Unit passes the check remove the Shaken counter (you can then Activate the Unit normally), otherwise the Unit stays Shaken until the next check.

 Example: A Veteran Unit must face a Morale Check against an Enemy with a Fear (1) Attribute.
-The Veteran Unit needs a RN of 2+ to pass the check: you pick a RN of 4, modified by 1 by the Fear Attribute for a final result of 3; since 3 is greater than 2 the Unit passes the Morale Check.
+The Veteran Unit needs an RN of 2+ to pass the check: you generate an RN of 4, modified by 1 by the Fear Attribute for a final result of 3; since 3 is greater than 2 the Unit passes the Morale Check.